Configuration of Replenishment: Demand Forecast Model

 Average Lead Time = SUM(Purchase Receipt Date - PO Line Requested Date) / (Number of Purchase Receipt Lines)

-The average lead time of an item–warehouse pair is specified in the Lead Time Average box of the Replenishment tab of the Item Warehouse Details (IN204500) form.
+The average lead time of an item–warehouse pair is specified in the Lead Time Average box of the Inventory Planning tab of the Item Warehouse Details (IN204500) form.
 When the system calculates this lead time for the item in the warehouse, the Preferred Vendor (which is also specified on this tab) and the applicable replenishment source may affect the calculation as follows:

 • If a preferred vendor is specified for the item (or the vendor on the Item Warehouse Details form was overridden), the average lead time is calculated just for this vendor's documents.